 But are there drawbacks to boondocking in a Class C?
 Let’s take a look at some of the pros and cons now.

-What are the Pros and Cons of Class C RVs While Boondocking?
+What Are The Pros And Cons Of Class C RVs While Boondocking?

 As I’ve already hinted, there may be some decisive pros and cons for Class C RVs, especially when it comes to maneuvering your Class C to remote boondocking locations!
 While you may have your heart set on a Class C, you may make a different decision based on some of these pros and cons.

 Class Cs haven’t been left behind when it comes to dry camping technology.
-RV manufacturers know that this style of rig is one of the most popular options on the market today, and boondocking has become one of the most popular styles of camping.
+RV manufacturers know this style of rig is one of the most popular options on the market today, and boondocking has become one of the most popular styles of camping.

 It would follow that Class Cs have been outfitted for dry camping or boondocking with some of the latest and greatest tech, including tech made specifically for going off the grid.
 Some of these advancements include solar panels, onboard generators, multiple batteries, and larger storage tank capacities.